-The Haplogroup reports offers a different vantage point.
+The Haplogroup reports offer a different vantage point.
 The Haplogroup reports can shed light on the origins of some of our ancestors and on their migrations over tens of thousands of years.
 Your maternal haplogroup assignment tells you about your maternal-line ancestors, from your mother through her mother and beyond.
 If you are male, your paternal haplogroup tells you about your paternal-line ancestors, from your father to his father and beyond.
 Because females do not have Y chromosomes, they do not have paternal haplogroups.
 Females can still learn about their recent paternal ancestry in our Ancestry Composition report.
 Learn more.

 23andMe can give you a glimpse at your biological parents' DNA simply by showing you your own.
 Your parents each passed half of their own DNA onto you, so your genetic composition reflects theirs.